bgandon/killbill-simple-tax-plugin/README.md

 the `TaxResolver` resolution would have led to a 19.6% VAT rate because 2013-12-31 is in 2013.

-### Tax Countries
+### Tax Zones

-The “country” property of a tax code models a territorial restriction: the tax codes of the example configuration shall only apply to accounts that have “taxCountry” properties of “FR”.
-Any account with no “taxCountry” set or any “taxCountry” other than “FR” will not be elligible to any of these French tax codes in their invoices.
+The “taxZone” property of a tax code models a territorial restriction: the tax codes of the example configuration shall only apply to accounts that have “taxZone” properties of “FR”.
+Any account with no “taxZone” set or any “taxZone” other than “FR” will not be elligible to any of these French tax codes in their invoices.